intertect/intertect/src/content/lesson_1/part_2.md

 glossary containing all the information you could possibly want to know about it.

-## Code structure

-### Overview
-Hopefully the structure of the code is clear to you now, but in case it isn't, this is an explanation of the structure of the code we have given you.

-The `instruction` variable which is passed into your `processMIPS` function contains all the information you will need to perform the operation.
-It is an array with the following structure:

-1. The text name of the instruction
-2. The name of the destination register ("rd")
-3. The name of the source register ("rs")
-4. The name of the target register ("rt")
-5. The shift amount field (which we'll explain later)

-In order to execute the code, the code simply enumerates each of the possible operations, and then performs the necessary work for whichever particular instruction it is.
-This is the simplest way to write an emulator; while the later lessons will deal with more and more complicated ideas, this basic structure will remain for the most part.

-## Registers
-The `registers` variable contains an interface to the registers so you don't have to implement this functionality yourself (and also allows us to check your work).
-It provides a two-method interface: `registers.read(register)` and `registers.write(register, value)`.

-The register object takes in the numeric value of the register so we have provided you with `nameToRegisterMap` which, when given the name of a register from the `instruction` array, returns the number of that register.

-## Memory
-The memory abstraction is just like the register abstraction.
-It provides the two methods `memory.read(location)` and `memory.write(location.value)`.
-You won't use memory until a later part, but now you know why it's there!

 ## R-Format Instructions
 Now it's time to introduce you to some of the details of the MIPS instruction set, starting with R-Format instructions.
 What are R-Format instructions?